 |Ciprofloxacin||500 mgs||twice a day for 7 - 14 days|

-An important feature of the species differentiation is the resistance to novobiocin.
-Novobiocin-susceptible strains belonging to the S. epidermidis group, novobiocin-resistant strains (minimum inhibitory concentration> 1.6 mg / L) for Staphylococcus saprophyticus group.
+An important feature of species differentiation is the resistance to novobiocin.
+Novobiocin-sensitive strains belong to the S. epidermidis group, novobiocin-resistant strains (minimum inhibitory concentration> 1.6 mg / l) to the S. saprophyticus group.
 Novobiocin is an inhibitor of gyrase, which is not approved as a human antibiotic in Germany.

-Like other KNS Staphylococcus saprophyticus strains are often resistant to beta-lactam antibiotics.
-According to a European study Staphylococcus saprophyticus strains from patients with acute uncomplicated urinary tract infections are almost always sensitive to co-trimoxazole (EUSAPRIM others), trimethoprim (INFECTOTRIMET etc.) and quinolones.
+Like other KNS, S. saprophyticus strains are often resistant to B-lactam antibiotics.
+According to data from a European-wide study, S. saprophyticus strains of patients with acute uncomplicated urinary tract infections are almost always sensitive to co-trimoxazole (EUSAPRIM et al.), Trimethoprim (INFECTOTRIMET et al.) And quinolones.